txst54/webosu/README.md

-# ¡nso
+# Custom Hitsounds!

 A fork of 111116's webosu.
 Added a section in settings for custom hitsounds.
-Hitsounds must be in the .ogg format and multiple can be dragged in at once.
+ * Hitsounds must be in the .ogg format and multiple can be dragged in at once.
-Here is a list of the required hitsounds:
+`Here is a list of the required hitsounds:
 [
 'normal-hitnormal.ogg',
 'normal-hitwhistle.ogg',